Updated December 16, 2019

 When an EECS faculty slot that was filled on or after July 1, 2019, becomes open, it will return to the Dean that provided the slot (or the fraction if not a full slot).
-The return of current EECS faculty slots to SoE and SCC when they become vacant will be governed by an MOU between the two Deans and the Provost.
+The return of current EECS faculty slots to SoE and SCC when they become vacant will be governed by an memorandum of understanding (MOU) between the two Deans and the Provost.

-FUNCTIONS OF DEPARTMENT AND FACULTIES; ROLES OF EECS HEAD AND FACULTY HEAD
+FUNCTIONS OF DEPARTMENT AND FACULTIES; ROLES OF EECS HEAD AND FACULTY HEADS

 A coordinated TBA request for faculty searches for EECS will be presented jointly to the two Deans, reflecting the input of the Faculty Heads under the leadership of the EECS Head.
 The Deans will provide ranges for each search (where searches may be for individual Faculties or joint between Faculties) and an overall total maximum.
 The EECS Head will coordinate overall balancing of these ranges with the total.
-The Faculty Heads will run the searches and determine the recommended candidates to give offers to, jointly for joint hires.
+The Faculty Heads will run the searches and provide recommendations for candidates to receive offers, doing so jointly for joint hires.
+The EECS Head will approve the offers and bring them forward to the Deans.
+Final approval will come from the Deans.
 It is expected that there will be a search committee for each Faculty plus an EECS-wide committee consisting of representatives from the Faculty specific committees that coordinates overlapping candidates and as well as those that might otherwise be missed.
-Assistant professor offers and startups will be prepared and made by the Faculty Head with other offers and startups likely made by the EECS Head given the higher degree of negotiation frequent for such hires.
-The Deans will approve all offers and startup packages.
+Assistant professor offers and startups will be prepared (with resources approved by the Deans and the EECS Heads) and made by the Faculty Head with other offers and startups likely made by the EECS Head, given the higher degree of negotiation frequent for such hires.

-Promotions will be prepared by the Head of the primary Faculty that the candidate is a member of, with cases going to one of the School/College councils as discussed above.
-The EECS-wide promotion committee (PC) will remain, at least to handle cases of existing faculty per above.
-The EECS-PC will likely be supplemented or replaced by Faculty PCs over time but could also make sense long term given many candidates with multi-Faculty affiliation.
+There will be a single EECS Promotions Committee (PC) chaired by the EECS Head.
+The EECS Head and the relevant Faculty Heads will work together to decide on the case managers.
+Promotions will be prepared by the Head of the primary Faculty to which the candidate belongs, with cases going to one of the School/College councils as discussed above.
+The EECS PC may be supplemented or replaced by Faculty PCs over time, but could also make sense long-term, given the many candidates with multi-Faculty affiliation.
 Decisions regarding the structure of the Faculty promotion processes will be made at the recommendation of the EECS and Faculty Heads with approval by the Deans.

 The EECS Head will hold a regular EECS Leadership Group (EECS-LG) meeting with the Faculty Heads, UG/G officers and Faculty Education Chiefs to discuss Faculty and EECS academic coordination and initiatives.
 The EECS Head will work with the Faculty Heads and the EECS-LG to nominate for Institute awards and chairs, and decide departmental awards and chairs, with the Faculty Heads working on nominating faculty for external awards.
 The president’s report and other department publications will be coordinated by the EECS Head with input from EECS-LG.